 Zouk Club Singapore (3C River Valley Road 01-05, Singapore)

-Internationally recognized for over 25 years, Zouk is one of the most popular nightclubs in Singapore , which often hosts international DJs such as David Guetta, Armin van Buuren, Hardwell and Steve Aoki.
+Internationally recognized for over 25 years, Zouk is one of the most famous nightclubs in Singapore , which often hosts international DJs of the caliber of David Guetta, Armin van Buuren, Hardwell and Steve Aoki.

 The club has several areas playing different genres.
 The Velvet Underground has soul and garage music with a relatively more mature crowd, while every Wednesday is Mambo Jambo night with 70s, 80s and 90s music, and women get in for free.
 A real landmark of Singapore nightlife .